megalomega/RailMapTransformation-release/README.md

  - When this text or any content as part of this repo is used, as reference or as a guide: you are only allowed to use it in a non-commercial context
     - Examples of what is not permitted, not limited to, is that you:
-      1. Must not rehost this content on a how-to blog with advertisement
+      1. Must not rehost this content on a how-to blog with advertisement(s)
       2. Must not capture/render/rehost the HTML/After Effect versions and post it on your advertisement-filled content aggregator page
   - and your derived work (with modifications or otherwise) must use the same CC BY-NC-SA 4.0 license with attribution.